 Death or serious injury could result from being crushed by a falling counterweight.

-Ensure the retainer pin is properly installed to secure the counterweight mounting pin.
+Ensure the primary retainer pin assembly is properly installed to secure the counterweight.

 NOTE: Use of a forklift to remove/install the fixed counterweight is not recommended.